Free computer needs & selection analysis for new & replacement systems for business & home *

 In a nutshell, a new system should have (1) a recent generation processor (released in past year; see below), (2) at least 16GB of memory, and (3) have 64bit Windows 11 Pro.
 All other features of the system are usually cosmetic or fall in line with these 3 features.
 If the system will never be moved you can save a lot of money and increase productivity by getting a desktop model versus a laptop with the same specifications.
 All business workstations should have two monitors.
 All laptops support at least one attached monitor.

-Choosing a PC is a daunting task and the manufactures take advantage of the confusion.
-The difference in the cost of systems is primarily due to the CPU, which is the brains of the PC.
+Choosing a PC is a daunting task, and the manufacturers take advantage of the confusion.
+The difference in the cost of systems is primarily due to the CPU, which is the brain of the PC.
 The price of a system raises exponentially as the speed of the CPU increases because the faster systems are much more productive.

 Most people use a TV set buying philosophy ('Looks good.
 It's cheap.
 Has a warranty.
 I'll take that one') when choosing a new computer.
 However, your business plan doesn't include losing business or productivity because of inadequate tools.
 Here are some minimum specifications to use when choosing a business computer system: